MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-conversion-goal.md

 Campaign Conversion Goal, Goal, Add, 10086,18893
 ```

-For a *Campaign Level ConversionGoal* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).
+For a *Campaign ConversionGoal* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).

 - [Type](#type)
 - [Sub Type](#subtype)